Step 1: Inquiry Approaches to Teaching (1 credit)

 Knowing & Learning in Mathematics and Science (3 credits)

 Explores essential questions relevant to teaching and learning mathematics and science.
 This course expands students' understanding of current theories of learning and conceptual development.
 Students examine their own assumptions about learning, and critically examine the needs of a diverse student population in the classroom.
+Students will officially apply for admission to teacher education during this class.

 Classroom Interactions (3 credits)

 Examine fundamentally important issues in teaching and some of the common assumptions made about learning.
 Principles of delivering effective instruction in various formats (lecture, lab activity, collaborative setting); examination of diversity in mathematics and science education.
+Admission to teacher education is a prerequisite.

 Perspectives in Science and Mathematics (3 credits)